-Through the correlation test, it was found that there was a significant relationship between spiritual well-being and tolerance in adolescents in X Jakarta school (r = 0.475 , p = 0.000 < 0.01).
+Through the correlation test, it was found that there was a significant relationship between spiritual well-being and tolerance in adolescents in X Jakarta school (r = 0.475, p = 0.000 < 0.01).
 What is the correlation of spiritual well-being with tolerance when viewed according to each dimension?
-The personal, communal, environmental and relationship with God dimensions of spiritual well-being have a significant correlation with the peace dimension of the tolerance attitude variable (r = 0.207 to 0.477 , p = 0.000 - 0.028).
-Likewise, all dimensions of spiritual well-being have a significant correlation with the dimensions of awareness of tolerance (r = 0.273 to 0.427 , p = 0.000 - 0.028).
-Only the personal and transcendental / God dimensions of spiritual well-being that have a correlation with dimensions respect the differences of the tolerance variable (r = 0.321 to 0.408 , p = 0.000 - 0.001).
-While the other two dimensions of respecting differences in tolerance.
+The personal, communal, environmental and relationship with God dimensions of spiritual well-being have a significant correlation with the peace dimension of the tolerance attitude variable (r = 0.207 to 0.477, p = 0.000 - 0.028).
+Likewise, all dimensions of spiritual well-being have a significant correlation with the dimensions of awareness of tolerance (r = 0.273 to 0.427, p = 0.000 - 0.004).
+Only the personal and transcendental / God dimensions of spiritual well-being that have a correlation with dimensions respect the differences of the tolerance variable (r = 0.321 to 0.408, p = 0.000 - 0.001).
+While the other two dimensions (communal and environmental) of spiritual well-being do not correlate at all with the dimensions of respecting differences in tolerance.
 For more details, consider the following table.